 - (a) JAST will establish the rules on the stock compensation plan for directors within the limits of the compensation approved in this proposal. - (b) JAST will entrust money in accordance with the approval in this proposal. - (c) The BBT-RS will acquire JAST stock using the money entrusted in (b) as the source of funds, either through the stock exchange or by subscribing to the disposal of treasury shares. - (d) The Eligible Directors and Officers who receive JAST stock while at JAST will sign contracts restricting the sale or other transfer of ownership of this stock until an individual leaves JAST.
 The contract includes a provision allowing JAST to acquire the stock with no payment under certain circumstances. - (e) JAST grants points to the Eligible Directors and Officers in accordance with the rules on the stock compensation plan for directors. - (f) The BBT-RS will not exercise voting rights with respect to JAST stock in the trust account in accordance with the instructions of the trust administrator, which is independent from JAST. - (g) The BBT-RS will grant JAST stock to the Eligible Directors and Officers who meet the requirements for beneficiaries in the rules on the stock compensation plan for directors at a designated time every year in accordance with the number of points granted to these beneficiaries.
-However, if an eligible director or officer meets the requirements in the rules, a monetary amount equivalent to the market value of the JAST stock will be paid for a certain percentage of the points when an individual leaves JAST.

-ii.
-Number of shares acquired by the Trust
+However, if an eligible director or officer meets the requirements in the rules, a monetary amount equivalent to the market value of the JAST stock will be paid for a certain percentage of the points when an individual leaves JAST. - ii) Number of shares acquired by the BBT-RS iii) Beneficiaries and other individuals entitled to rights under this planDirectors and delegated executive officers of JAST, excluding directors who are Audit & Supervisory Committee members and external directors

-The number of shares acquired by the Trust is 298,400.
-The number of shares to be acquired by the Trust is not determined yet.
+The number of shares acquired by the BBT-RS is 311,200.
+The number of shares to be acquired by the BBT-RS is not determined yet.